 Wantable’s style survey is pretty detailed, giving you the opportunity to express a preference on fabrics, colors, and fit.
 One of their options is the Active Edit, which includes workout clothes, athleisure clothes, and lounge clothes.
 This one is available for both men and women.
 The other is the Style Edit, which includes everyday clothes for women.

 Wantable describes itself as a try-before-you-buy system.
-When you get your box, you aren’t committing to a purchase.
+When you get your style box, you aren’t committing to a purchase.
 You can request specific items if you want to, or leave it all up to your stylist.

 You’ll receive 7 items total in your box.
 If you find something you love, but it’s not the right size, you can exchange it for another size for free.
 I haven’t seen any other subscription boxes that offer this option, so this is pretty exciting.